 Furniture and product choices have evolved to match.
 Built-in storage, fold-out furniture, modular pieces, and room dividers are replacing traditional single-purpose layouts.
 The multifunctional furniture market is growing at approximately 5-7% annually, driven by urbanization and shrinking home sizes.
 Sofa-cum-beds, convertible dining tables, and storage ottomans are now standard expectations for small-space living.

-- Assess how the client actually uses their space - Identify daily routines, work-from-home needs, entertaining frequency, and storage pain points
+- Assess how the client actually uses their space - Identify daily routines, work-from-home needs, entertaining frequency, and storage pain points; what people say they do and what they actually do are often different

-- Identify what stays versus goes - Audit existing furniture for functionality, condition, and fit in the new space
+- Identify what stays versus goes - Audit existing furniture for functionality, condition, and fit in the new space; starting with what you own prevents over-purchasing and removes the paralysis of shopping before you know what's actually needed

 - Create a floor plan that prioritizes flow and functionality - Map traffic patterns, ensure adequate clearances, and design zones for different activities